Robert Lambert (speedway rider): Career

-In 2021, he became a world champion after Great Britain secured the 2021 Speedway of Nations (the world team title).
+In 2021, Lambert became a world champion after Great Britain secured the 2021 Speedway of Nations (the world team title).
 In 2022, Lambert's good form continued and he finished in fifth place during the 2022 Speedway World Championship, after securing 103 points during the 2022 Speedway Grand Prix.
 The top six place finish automatically qualified him for the 2023 Speedway Grand Prix.

-Towards the end of the 2022 season Lambert returned to ride in the United Kingdom for Belle Vue Aces in the play offs, as a replacement for the injured Max Fricke.
+Towards the end of the 2022 season, Lambert returned to ride in the United Kingdom for Belle Vue Aces in the play offs, as a replacement for the injured Max Fricke.
 He top scored in the play off final and helped Belle Vue win the league title.
 He also helped Smederna win the Swedish Speedway Team Championship during the 2022 campaign.

-In 2023, he was part of the British team that won the silver medal in the 2023 Speedway World Cup final.
+In 2023, Lambert was part of the British team that won the silver medal in the 2023 Speedway World Cup final.
 Lambert was the leading rider on the night but just failed to hold off Maciej Janowski in the last heat, which would have forced a run-off.
 He returned to King's Lynn Stars for the latter part of the season following an injury crisis at the club.
 He finished the World Championship season with a sixth place finish and ensured his place in the 2024 Speedway Grand Prix.

+He was signed for Sheffield Tigers as a replacement for the injured Tai Woffinden in the 2023 play offs in the UK, helping them to win the league after a famous victory over Ipswich.

 Lambert starred again as he helped Great Britain secure the 2024 Speedway of Nations in Manchester, which was his second world team title, and then won his maiden Grand Prix in Vojens.

 In 2025, Lambert won his second British Speedway Championship after securing victory at the 2025 British Speedway Championship.
-In 2025 he finished 7th in the World Championship and helped Västervik win the Elitserien.
+He finished seventh in the World Championship and helped Västervik win the Elitserien.